TryKickoff/kickoff/readme.md

 ## ![Kickoff Yeoman generator](http://i.imgur.com/rWftxao.png?1) Yeoman generator
 Our Yeoman Generator is the best way to get Kickoff each time you want to start a new project, visit [trykickoff.com/docs/yeoman.html](http://trykickoff.com/learn/yeoman.html) for more info.

 ---

+## Create Kickoff App
+Starting a new React + Kickoff app?
+This is the best place for you! [github.com/TryKickoff/create-kickoff-app](http://github.com/TryKickoff/create-kickoff-app)

+---